Reviewed by: HU Medical Review Board | Last reviewed: April 2023

-Individuals with the above conditions should be monitored closely while taking Mavenclad.
-Because of its safety profile, Mavenclad is not recommended for use in patients with clinically isolated syndrome (CIS).
+People with the above conditions should be monitored closely while taking Mavenclad.
+Because of its safety profile, Mavenclad is not recommended for use in patients with clinically isolated syndrome (CIS).2

 All vaccines should be up to date prior to starting Mavenclad.
 Before starting Mavenclad, patients should be tested for varicella zoster virus and vaccinated if they are anti-body negative.
 Any live-attenuated or live vaccines should be given at least 4 to 6 weeks prior to starting Mavenclad to avoid risk of vaccine-related infection.2